- What Are Civil Liberties?

 - The Third Amendment prevents the government from forcing people to house U.S. soldiers.
 This amendment was passed in response to the British government forcing people in colonial America to open their homes to British soldiers.

 - The Fourth Amendment has been defined by the courts as the right to privacy.
 It works to prevent “unreasonable searches and seizures” by the government.
 This Amendment has justified the Roe v.
-Wade decision that legalized abortion.
+Wade decision that legalized abortion, but as of June 2022 is no longer recognized as a protected right by the U.S. Supreme Court.
 Still, the Fourth Amendment has been limited by recent federal laws like The Patriot Act, which allows the government to surveil the public, often without a warrant.

 Assignment: Using evidence from “Civil Liberties and the Bill of Rights” and previous chapters, as well as the relevant video, write a paragraph letter to a congressperson explaining why you think they should overturn either the Espionage and Sedition Acts, gun control laws (Racist History of Gun Control Laws and the Second Amendment) or The Patriot Act.